 The College of Medicine selects one class each year which enters in August.
-Under present authorization, each class is composed of a maximum of 165 new students.
+Under present authorization, each class is composed of a maximum of 170 new students.
+In addition, applicants must be citizens or permanent residents of the United States at the time of application to be eligible to apply to the College of Medicine.
 Applications are only considered from: Tennessee residents; residents of its eight contiguous states, Mississippi, Arkansas, Missouri, Kentucky, Virginia, North Carolina, Georgia, Alabama and children of UT system alumni regardless of their state of residence.
 Since qualified Tennesseans are given priority over out-of-state applicants, nonresidents must possess superior qualifications to be seriously considered for admission.
 The maximum number of non-Tennesseans admitted will not exceed ten (10) percent of the entering class including non-resident children of alumni.
-The sources of information which are used in evaluating an applicant’s file of credentials are:
+The sources of information which are used in evaluating an applicant's file of credentials are:

 - undergraduate and/or graduate academic record

 The total academic performance is critically evaluated with attention given to the: source; course load; trends in performance and general commitment of scholarship.
 With rare exceptions, the completion of an undergraduate degree will be necessary in order to fulfill our educational expectations.
 Recent entering classes have had a mean grade point average of 3.6 or higher in both the science and non-science areas.
 Average Medical College Admissions Test [MCAT] scores for classes recently admitted to the College of Medicine have been 10's in each area.
 Acceptances will be offered based on all the criteria with no single criterion having more importance than another, e.g., performance at interview; results of the MCAT and academic performance, etc.

 Admissions counseling is routinely provided to prospective students.
 As such, any discussion of credentials or admission status will only be conducted with the prospective student.